-Starting in July 2018, Google Chrome will be making some changes that will impact many websites, including the sites you and your clients use to run your businesses.
+Back in July 2018, Google Chrome made some changes that now impact many websites, including the sites you and your clients use to run your businesses.

-In an effort to improve security and keep your personal information safe, Google Chrome will soon display a “Not Secure” warning on every single website that doesn’t have an SSL certificate.
+In an effort to improve security and keep your personal information safe, Google Chrome now displays a “Not Secure” warning on every single website that doesn’t have an SSL certificate.
 What does this mean for you?
 We’ll explain.

 WHO WILL BE IMPACTED BY THESE CHANGES?